Super Simple Worm Bins You Can Make

 Shannon Black has it going on!

 Few things are beneficial to good soil and compost than a healthy population of wiggler worms.

 When we shared an article on vermiculture1)https://gardensall.com/vermiculture-compost-gardeners-gold/ on the Gardens All Facebook Page, Shannon posted some great comments that sparked a lengthy Facebook conversation and her posting her pictures.

 This may sound geeky but we love this kind of thing!
-Members of the Gardens All community sharing their knowledge, wisdom and enthusiasm for aspects of gardening in which their knowledge runs deep.
+Members of the Gardens All community sharing their knowledge, wisdom and enthusiasm for gardening.

 Some of you have been doing all this longer than we have, bigger than we have and more than we have.
 So when we can share experience and expertise from amongst you, all the better!

 That’s certainly the case with Shannon Black.
 Shannon loves worms and she’s created her own worm “farm” that’s serving her garden.

 Here are excerpts from our Facebook conversation with Shannon Black: